 We’ll touch more on these specific concerns a little later in the article.

-In terms of medical safety, Cancún is often touted as one of the safer places in Mexico to get all-on-four dental implants, though it’s still not as safe as American offices.
+In terms of medical safety, Cancún is often touted as one of the safer places in Mexico to get 4-on-1 full arch dental implants, though it’s still not as safe as American offices.
 Cancún is oriented around tourist travel, and so there is a higher likelihood that the dental office will adhere to basic hygienic procedures (something that can be an issue in other offices in Mexico).
 The biggest concern when getting the procedure done in Cancun is the price as well as the doctor’s qualifications and the certification of the office to safely provide surgery and IV anesthesia services.

 It is challenging to wade through the “certifications” that many dentists in Cancún have that don’t actually mean anything.
 For example, some dentists in Cancún are members of the American Academy of Implant Dentistry, but membership with this organization means nothing in terms of skill, qualifications, or certifications.
 They are not a reflection at all of how skilled a dentist if, or even if they’re an oral surgeon at all.